makeabilitylab/physcomp/arduino/led-fade.md

 ### Visualizing the effective voltage output

-In addition to visualzing the **actual** voltage output from `analogWrite` (the PWM waveform), we can also visualize the (effective) voltage output.
+In addition to visualizing the **actual** voltage output from `analogWrite` (the PWM waveform), we can also visualize the (effective) voltage output.
 For this, we can use Arduino's [Serial Plotter](https://learn.adafruit.com/experimenters-guide-for-metro/circ08-using%20the%20arduino%20serial%20plotter).
 To access this, open Tools -> Serial Plotter.
 The plotter will try to visualize any comma separated values you output via `Serial.print`.

 In the video below, we see a simulation of our [fade code](https://github.com/jonfroehlich/arduino/blob/master/Basics/analogWrite/FadeOnAndOffForLoop/FadeOnAndOffForLoop.ino) + circuit running in Tinkercad.
 On the right side, in the [Serial Monitor](https://www.programmingelectronics.com/using-the-print-function-with-arduino-part-1/) window, we are printing and graphing out the real-time effective voltages output on Pin 3.

 <video controls="controls">
   <source src="assets/movies/Arduino_LEDFadeWithGraph_Pin3.mp4" type="video/mp4">